 Personal stylist/personal shopper

 One for a fashionista who wants to advise individuals on their personal style.
-You could work in a retail setting helping the general public or you could work for the stars, helping celebrities look their best on and off the red carpet.
+You could work for a retailer, helping the general public, or you could work for the stars, helping celebrities look their best on and off the red carpet.